ivegamsft/AppMigrationWorkshop/HOL/02-configure-source-apps/README.md

     ![image](./media/2018-03-13_8-15-41.png)

 1. Enter the Web server VM name and click `Connect`.
-Enter the Administrator credentials and click `Ok`
+Enter the Administrator credentials and click `Ok`.
+Please notice that this is the same case of all other VMs, you must precede the username with the domain name APPMIG.

     ![image](./media/2018-03-18_19-35-59.png)